gnustep/plugins-sessions-windowmaker/README.md

 These are configs and scripts to launch a "mac-like" WindowMaker session with GNUstep.
-It uses gnome-settings-daemon/mate-settings-daemon, conky and compton as compositing manager, and a few GNUstep apps : gdomap; gdnc, GWorkspace, AClock and a persistant panel at the top of the screen : TopBar.
+GNUstep will use themes like rik.theme, NesedahRik.theme, NarcissusRik.theme, or Sombre.theme, that use a globalmenubar setting, and icons from It uses gnome-settings-daemon/mate-settings-daemon, conky and compton as compositing manager, and a few GNUstep apps : gdomap; gdnc, GWorkspace, AClock and a persistant panel at the top of the screen : TopBar.
 A Windowmaker theme, a Gnome theme and an icontheme are also provided so that the look will be more coherent with GNUstep's rik.theme and Sombre.theme.

 The windowmaker theme Rik.themed is a modifyed version of the Rhaps theme from https://www.opendesktop.org/s/Window-Managers/p/1018322/.